NTPdaemon (NTPd) monitoring with Netdata

-What is NTPd
+What is NTPdaemon (NTPd)?

 If you think being on time is crucial, and want to get right into the details of monitoring NTPd without wasting any more time.
 You have come to the right place (and sorry for the time jokes!).